arewageek/AustinAmeh/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
   </div>

-# Cloud Support Engineer / Cloud Engineer
+# Software Developer | Web3 Ethusiast
 Welcome to my GitHub profile!
-Here you will find a collection of projects, scripts, and resources related to cloud support engineering and cloud engineering.
-As a cloud professional, I'm passionate about leveraging the power of cloud technologies to build scalable, reliable, and secure solutions.
+Here you will find an array of projects, codes, and resources linked to software development and the captivating realm of web3 technology.
+As a dedicated software developer, my passion lies in harnessing the potential of web3 technologies to craft innovative and decentralized solutions.

 ## About Me :
-I am an experienced Cloud Support Engineer/Cloud Engineer with a strong background in cloud computing and a focus on supporting and optimizing cloud infrastructure.
-I have expertise in various cloud platforms, including AWS, Azure, and Google Cloud, and possess a deep understanding of cloud architecture, networking, security, and automation.

-With a customer-centric approach, I strive to deliver top-notch support to ensure smooth operations, troubleshoot issues, and provide solutions that meet business requirements.
-I am committed to staying up-to-date with the latest trends and best practices in cloud computing to deliver the best possible outcomes.
+I'm a passionate Software Developer with a knack for crafting dynamic and user-friendly applications.
+While my journey has been primarily rooted in traditional development, my curiosity has led me to explore the transformative potential of web3 technologies.
+This blend of expertise equips me to create innovative solutions that bridge the gap between conventional and decentralized systems.

+Embracing the essence of web3, I'm actively immersing myself in the world of blockchain, smart contracts, and decentralized applications.
+My goal is to contribute to this evolving landscape and cultivate a deeper understanding of how web3 can reshape the digital realm.

 ## Areas of Expertise

-- Cloud Infrastructure Management
-- Cloud Deployment and Configuration
-- Cloud Security and Compliance
-- Cloud Monitoring and Optimization
+- Web Development with a Glimpse of Web3
+- Application Design with User-Centric Focus
+- Exploring the Frontiers of Blockchain Integration
-- Troubleshooting and Issue Resolution
+- Problem Solving and Debugging
-- Automation and Infrastructure as Code (IaC)
+- Collaboration for Code Excellence
-- Scripting and Development in Cloud Environments

-Feel free to explore the repositories to gain insights into my work and contributions.
-Contributions, suggestions, and feedback are always welcome!
+Feel free to explore my repositories to witness my evolving journey.
+Whether it's traditional development or the nascent world of web3, I'm enthusiastic about pushing boundaries and delivering meaningful solutions.

 ## Technical Skills

-- Cloud Platforms: AWS, Azure, Google Cloud
-- Programming Languages: Python, Bash, PowerShell
+- Programming Languages: JavaScript, PHP, Solidity, Python
-- Infrastructure as Code (IaC): Terraform, CloudFormation
-- CI/CD: Jenkins, GitLab CI/CD, CircleCI
-- Containers and Orchestration: Docker, Kubernetes
-- Networking: VPC, Subnets, Security Groups, Load Balancers
-- Monitoring and Logging: CloudWatch, Azure Monitor, Stackdriver
-- Security: IAM, Security Groups, NACLs, Encryption
+- Web Development Tools: React, Redux, Express
+- Traditional Databases: MySQL, MongoDB
-- Databases: RDS, DynamoDB, Azure SQL, Cloud Spanner
+- Cloud Services: Firebase
+- Version Control: Git, GitHub

 ## Occupation 😊
 - :telescope: I’m working as a Cloud Support Engineer and contributing to Cloud innovations and exploring the limitless possibilities of the cloud.